AndresRCA/admin-NestJS-backend/README.md

 ## Security

-This backend posses all sort of security measures against dangers such as DoS (Denial of Service), DDoS (Distributed Denial of Service), XSS (Cross Site Scripting), open endpoints, lack of authentication, and other such cases.
+This backend possesses all sort of security measures against dangers such as DoS (Denial of Service), DDoS (Distributed Denial of Service), XSS (Cross Site Scripting), open endpoints, lack of authentication, and other such cases.
 The following is a list of enabled tools (libraries and security aspects):

 * helmet ✅
 * CORS ✅